Children's & YA

 She wrote her debut novel, A Kind of Spark for her eleven-year-old self, and found the courage to finish it after her own Masters dissertation research found that only 0.05% of protagonists in children’s books are neurodivergent.

 Reaching both neurodiverse and neurotypical readers to ensure learning and discussion was key to our approach.
 We focussed our strategy on targeting parents, carers, grandparents and teachers and worked closely with Elle to identify key supporters within the autistic community including appropriate charities.
-Early endorsements and support were secured from Lizzie Huxley-Jones, Dara McAnulty, Autistic Tyla, Purple Ella and Yo Samdy Sam.
-Copies were widely distributed and placed in reviewer’s hands early ensuring stellar reviews in The Observer, The Guardian, iWeekend and The Week as well as solus Children’s Book of the Week reviews in both the Sunday Times and The Times on the same weekend.
-The PA Children’s Book of the Week review was syndicated in 28 regional newspapers, and further coverage appeared in The Week Junior, WRD About Books, Kookie Magazine.
+With early copies, we secured stellar reviews in The Observer, The Guardian, iWeekend, The Week, and PA Media, as well as solus Children’s Book of the Week reviews in both the Sunday Times and The Times on the same weekend.
+Further coverage appeared in The Week Junior, WRD About Books, and Kookie Magazine.

-Broadcast support was targeted and online coverage proved key with BookTrust, Books for Keeps, Armadillo, Books for Topics, Just Imagine, School Reading List, Culture Whisper, Book Riot, Culturefly, National Autistic Society, Autistic & Unapologetic, Autistic Girls Network, The Reader Teacher’s #PrimarySchoolBookClub and a 10-date blog tour which tapped into the online community of teachers and librarians.
+Broadcast support was targeted and online coverage proved key with children’s literacy and book sites, and autistic charities supporting the book, including the National Autistic Society, Autistic & Unapologetic and Autistic Girls Network.
+The Reader Teacher’s #PrimarySchoolBookClub and a 10-date blog tour successfully tapped into the online community of teachers and librarians.

-One of the most high profile debut children’s launches of 2020 (despite bookshops being closed when it launched) A Kind of Spark has remained in the public’s consciousness all year with both Blackwell’s and Waterstones selecting it as their Children’s Book of the Month and award nominations for the Blue Peter Book Awards, Books Are My Bag Readers Awards and the prestigious CILIP Carnegie Award 2021.
+One of the most high-profile debut children’s launches of 2020 (despite bookshops being closed when it launched) A Kind of Spark has remained in the public’s consciousness.
+It was awarded the Waterstones Children’s Book Prize and the Blue Peter Book Award for Best Story, and a TV adaptation is due for release this year.
+We have continued to build Elle’s profile as a vital middle-grade voice.

 Let us tell your story EMAIL US